IsaPannunzio/IsaPannunzio/README.md

 ##

-🌎 I speak: Portuguese, English and Spanish
+🌎 I speak portuguese, english and spanish

 👩🏼‍💻 I work with back-end